Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 ## What is a Value Object?

-Concepts of the business domain that can be identified exclusively by their values
+Concepts of the business domain that can be identified exclusively by their values;
 and thus do not require an explicit ID field.

 Since a change in one of the fields semantically creates a new value, value objects are immutable.